Byzantine priority theory: Methods

-Advocates of the Byzantine priority theory often give more weight to the number of manuscripts than the advocates of the Critical Text; however, number is not seen as either the main or the sole criterion for determining readings.
+Advocates of the Byzantine priority theory may give more weight to the number of manuscripts than the advocates of the Critical Text; however, number is not seen as either the main or the sole criterion for determining readings.
 According to Maurice Robinson, the Byzantine priority theory is primarily a transmissionally-based theory, and internal evidences are only to be applied after an evaluation of the external data has been made.
-Although Byzantine priorists place more weight on the most common readings found, its advocates do not entirely focus on the raw number of manuscripts: instead, the value of manuscripts is still valued by factors such as the age of the manuscript and the particular scribal habits of the copyists.
+Although Byzantine prioritists place more weight on the most common readings found, its advocates do not entirely focus on the raw number of manuscripts: instead, the value of manuscripts is according to factors such as the age of the manuscript and the particular scribal habits of the copyists.
+Scribal habits are considerably absent as a consideration in the production of eclectic texts and much has been assumed with no evidence.
+The canons of textual criticism are being abandoned in light of the research done on scribal habits.

-As regards to internal evidence, Byzantine priorists do not reject the usage of internal evidence.
+Byzantine prioritists do not reject the use of internal evidence when there are split readings.
+Revelation is particularly problematic.
 However, it is to be viewed alongside transmissional probabilities, and final judgements on readings require the application of internal evidence after the evaluation of external data.

 Early Usage of the Byzantine text

-Critics of the Byzantine priority theory have generally argued that earlier, and thus "better", Alexandrian readings are to be preferred, arguing that the Byzantine text-type is a much later text, since the earliest Greek manuscript of the Byzantine text dates to the very early 5th century.
+Critics of the Byzantine priority theory have generally argued that earlier, and thus "better," Alexandrian readings are to be preferred, arguing that the Byzantine text-type is a much later text, since the earliest Greek manuscript of the Byzantine text dates to the very early 5th century.
 Byzantine priorists, on the other hand, have attempted to establish the originality of the Byzantine text-type.

 According to the theory of Robinson, during the early Christian period, some regions saw the rise of uncontrolled and popular manuscript copies, complicated by attempts to correct them by scribes and persecution against Christianity, which cut off some correcting factors.
 This led to the emergence of multiple local texts, influenced by copying processes and environmental factors.
 However, with the sanctioning of churches under Constantine, wider communication made cross-correction easier and caused the eventual emergence of a universally-shared text.
 This text, resembling the original autograph form, gradually became the dominant New Testament text, explaining the prevalence of the Byzantine Text-type.
 According to Robinson, scribal "creativity" did not form any part in this "autograph restoration", but instead readings made by individual scribes would be weeded out by the next copying generation by cross-correction, causing an improved and preserved text found in an increasing number of manuscripts, overcoming the influence of the multiple local texts created by an uncontrollable process.
 He also argues that the mere age of a manuscript should not be the determining factor of importance, arguing that many early manuscripts we have today were influenced by the uncontrolled textual transmission in their local regions.
-Secondly, Robinson states that even a later manuscript may have been copied from a very early manuscript.
+Secondly, Robinson states that even a later manuscript may have been copied from a very early manuscript which eclectic critics agree.